Private School Act

 Article 56

-The legal person authority or school authority shall reward school legal persons, presidents and members of the staff of well-run private schools that meet one of the following criteria:
+The competent authority of legal persons or that of schools may reward school legal persons, principals/presidents and members of the staff of well-run private schools that meet one of the following criteria:

-1. School legal persons that have a sound organization and liberal budget, which contributes substantially to the schools’ development.
+1. School legal persons that have a sound organization and liberal budget, which contributes substantially to the development of the school.

-2. School legal persons that have established and implemented an above-the-standard, sound system governing teachers and employees’ remuneration, retirement, compensation, insurance and other benefits.
+2. School legal persons that have established and implemented an above-the-standard, sound system governing teachers and employees’ remuneration, retirement, compensation, insurance and other benefits, and have achieved remarkable results.

-3. Schools that offer educational activities encouraging balanced development of the students, or have done exceptionally well in guiding or serving the students.
+3. Schools that offer educational activities that promote balanced development of the students in morality, intellect, physical fitness, social skills, and aesthetics, or have done exceptionally well in guiding or serving the students.

-5. Schools that have demonstrated marked achievements in managing the schools.
+5. Schools that have demonstrated remarkable achievements in managing the schools.

 6. Teachers and staff members that have demonstrated professionalism, dedication and excellence.

-In addition to medals, the above rewards may come in the forms of tablets, decorations, certificates, praises, cash or citations.
+In addition to medals, the rewards mentioned in the preceding paragraph may come in the forms of tablets, decorations, certificates, praises, cash or citations.

 Article 57

-The school authority shall form an evaluation commission or hire a professional evaluation institution to periodically evaluate the private schools and announce evaluation results to help the government decide the subsidies it will pay the schools and help the schools adjust their development scales.
+The competent authority of schools shall form evaluation committees or commission a professional evaluation institution to periodically evaluate the private schools and announce evaluation results to serve as a reference for the government in educational funding subsidies and for the schools in adjusting their development scales.

-In addition to rewards, private schools whose evaluation results indicate that they have been well run shall not be bound by the Law and related regulations when setting out to do the following, after being approved by the school authority:
+In addition to rewards, private schools whose evaluation results indicate that they have been well run may not be bound by the Act and related regulations when setting out to do the following, after being reported to and approved by the said authority:

-1. Adding new departments, schools, programs, and classes.
+1. Adding new departments, schools, programs, divisions, subdivisions and classes.

-3. Deciding the ages of the president and fulltime teachers.
+3. Deciding the age requirements for the selection and appointment of the principal/president and full-time teachers.

-4. Deciding tuition and fees, their uses and amounts.
-Limited to schools having a sound student aid mechanism.
+4. Deciding the items, purposes, and amounts of fees charged to students, provided that the schools have a sound student aid mechanism.

 5. Conducting experimental education in a school setting or on-campus educational experiments.

-Private primary, junior and senior high schools established without government subsidies and are not receiving government rewards or grants may be free from restrictions imposed by the Law and other regulations when they set out to do the above, after having notified the school authority in writing.
-Schools found violating the law or are poorly run shall lose exemption from above restrictions.
+Private primary, junior and senior high schools established without receiving government-granted subsidies or rewards may not subject to the restrictions imposed by the Act and pertinent laws and regulations when they set out to handle the above, after having notified the competent authority of schools in writing.
+However, any said schools found to have violated the laws and regulations or have been poorly run, after being verified by the competent authority of schools, the imposed restrictions shall be reinstated.

-The ages as mentioned in paragraph 3, Subparagraph 3 shall be decided by the schools without exceeding 75.
+The age requirements as mentioned in Subparagraph 3 of Paragraph 3 shall be decided by the schools, provided that the age does not exceed 75.

-Rules governing affairs as mentioned in the paragraph 4 shall be drawn up by the Ministry.
+Rules governing affairs as mentioned in paragraph 4 shall be determined by the Ministry of Education.

 Article 58